Louis Vaughan: Post-war career

-After the Great War, Vaughan served in the Third Anglo-Afghan War from July to September 1919, commanding the fourth of the eight war divisions that were deployed.
+After the First World War, Vaughan, whose rank of major general was made permanent in January 1919, served in the Third Anglo-Afghan War from July to September 1919, commanding the fourth of the eight war divisions that were deployed.
 He was mentioned in despatches and received a campaign medal and clasp.

-He was then Commandant of Quetta Staff College in Quetta, India, from 1919 to 1923.
+He was then Commandant of Staff College in Quetta, India, from 1919 to 1923, when he relinquished command.
 Following that, he was General Officer Commanding (GOC) of two command areas in India: the Central Provinces and Berar District (1923 to 1924), and Rawalpindi District (1925 to 1926).
-He was made Lieutenant-General in 1926, and retired in 1928.
+He relinquished command of the latter in January 1927.
+He was made a substantive lieutenant general in 1926, and retired in 1928.

 In August 1930, Vaughan was the representative of General Byng (now Viscount Byng of Vimy) at the unveiling of the Cambrai Memorial.

 Vaughan died in 1942 at his home in Broadmead, Folkestone, at the age of 67.